jdee/settings-bundle/README.md

 See the SettingsBundleExample subdirectory for a sample project that makes use of this action.

-First build and run the sample project on a simulator.
+First build and run the sample project on a simulator or device.
 It should show you the current version and build number: 1.0.0 (1).
-This info is taken from the main bundle.
+This information is taken from the app's Info.plist.

-If you visit the Settings app and look at the settings for SettingsBundleExample, you'll see the same version and build number as well as a blank field for the Build date.
+Tap the version number to view the settings for SettingsBundleExample in the Settings app.
+You'll see the same version and build number as well as a blank field for the Build date.

 Now run Fastlane: